joes-ta/stuff/README.md

 # stuff

-Originlly created as a throw away repo for class demo, it's been decided keep it and use it for class project.
+Originally created as a throw away repo for class demo, it's been decided keep it and use it for class project.